sandervanteinde/i18n-manager/README.md

 You are also able to browse your i18n tags by using `>Search i18n`

+A tree view is also available.
+This does not yet support all functions in i18n-manager, but the intention is that it will replace the old web view.

 ## Fixers
 The i18n-manager also includes auto-fixers.
 These fixers can be accessed through the i18n manager as described above.